Undergraduate Apartments and Suite-Style Housing

 Group Size in Suites

-When applying, groups of four or eight will get automatic priority to live in the four or eight person Suites.
-Groups of three or six will get an automatic priority for the six person suites.
+When applying, groups of four will get automatic priority to live in the four or eight person Suites.
+Groups of three will get an automatic priority for the six person suites.
 While the suites usually fill with groups of proper size, if there are not enough group applications to fill these residences, individuals and smaller groups will be assigned to any remaining vacancies.
 Specific suite assignments are made after the Draw.
 (See Once You’re Assigned).